klei1984/max/network.md

 ***credits_spent*** Credits spent in the purchase menu.
 The value is tracked by the game for mission statistics that are shown at the end of the game.

 ***start_position*** Grid coordinates selected as landing zone for the team.
 The given position is the top left point of a 3 by 3 rectange.
 The initial mining station and its power generator are not found in the ***units*** array.
 Units in the array are placed from top left corner in a clock wise order in the 3 by 3 rectangle.
 If there are more than four units a 5 by 5 rectangle is filled up again starting from top left corner and so on to 7 by 7 rectangle.
 The maximum ***data_size*** is 550 bytes so in theory 134 units can be allocated to a team at game startup.
-Of course M.A.X. v1.04 does not provide enough starting credits to do so.
+Of course M.A.X. v1.04 does not provide enough starting credits to do so unless someone deliberately uses one of the game defects as an exploit.

-***field_12*** TODO: Unknown field.
+***proximity_state*** Initially set to 1.
+If proximity zones overlap an additional confirmation is required from the affected players to stay.
+If a player remains within the original landing zone the value is set to 4, otherwise a new landing zone is selected with value 1.
+The player that made a valid selection locks its position with a value of 5 in a new message.

 ***units*** Array of units and their stored materials corresponding to the supplied and purchased units list.

 <a name="packet_ref13"></a>
-### Packet 13 - Update RNG Seed
+#### Packet 13 - Update RNG Seed

 IPX multicast message sent by the host to each client right after *[Packet 34](#packet_ref34)*.